CommonHuman-Lab/vaultrip/README.md

 | `--attack-cmd CMD` | Command to run after PTH (default: `whoami`) |
 | `--ptt-ticket PATH` | Path to `.ccache` or `.kirbi` to inject |
 | `--forge-silver-spn SPN` | SPN for silver ticket, e.g. `cifs/host.domain.local` |

 ---

+## GloomProxy Plugin

+VaultRip ships pre-installed with [GloomProxy](https://github.com/CommonHuman-Lab/gloomproxy) and appears in the workspace UI out of the box — no extra setup needed.

+---